South Korea tries to ease cyber surveillance fears

 It also shortened the time it keeps data on servers and would introduce privacy modes, making it nearly impossible for third parties to see user conversations, it said.

-"We will introduce real-time monitoring devices if that becomes a legal responsibility of operators," Daum co-chief executive Sirgoo Lee said at a parliamentary hearing on Thursday.
-"But today this decision is for the operators to make, and we have no intention of doing so."
+"We will conduct real-time monitoring if there is a public consensus to put that responsibility on operators," the MoneyToday news service quoted Daum co-chief executive Sirgoo Lee as saying at a parliamentary hearing on Thursday.

 South Korea is a vibrant democracy but until 1987 it was an authoritarian state, with tight restrictions on freedom of expression and widespread surveillance.